indyavik/editable-theme-cursor-base/README.md

 1. **Enable Preview Mode**: Click the "Editing OFF" toggle in the top toolbar
 2. **Edit Text**: Click on any editable text to modify it directly
+3. **Manage Sections**: Hover over sections to see add/remove controls
+4. **Add Sections**: Click "+ Add Section" buttons or use the main "Add New Section" button
+5. **Remove Sections**: Click the trash icon and confirm removal
-3. **Upload Images**: Hover over images and click "Upload Image" button
+6. **Upload Images**: Hover over images and click "Upload Image" button
-4. **Save Changes**: Click "Publish Changes" to save permanently
+7. **Save Changes**: Click "Publish Changes" to save permanently
-5. **Discard Changes**: Click "Discard All" to revert to original
+8. **Discard Changes**: Click "Discard All" to revert to original

 ## 🏗️ Architecture Overview

 ### Core Components

-The editable functionality is built with **3 custom components**:
+The editable functionality is built with **4 custom components**:

 #### 1. **EditableText Component** (`components/ui/editable-text.tsx`)
 - **Purpose**: In-place text editing with `contentEditable`